amustufa/nextjs-boilerplate/documentation/architecture/04-domain-data-interfaces.md

 - Do not use inline object types in exported service/repository/http signatures (e.g., `Promise<{ id: string; ... }>`).
 - Define named types or interfaces (e.g., `UserRecord`, `UsersListResult`) and export them from the module’s `types.ts` barrel.
-- This keeps contracts consistent, discoverable, and easier to refactor.
+- This keeps interfaces consistent, discoverable, and easier to refactor.

 ## Data access (Prisma 6.7 multi-file, edge-aware)